TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Part2.md

 sudo vi /usr/local/etc/renderd.conf
 ```

-Edit the paths so that your `renderd.conf` looks like this example:
+Edit the `renderd.conf` file so that looks like this example:
 ```
 [renderd]
 num_threads=4